xelepart/thesquire/README.md

-# Profectus
+# The Squiare, (using Profectus)

-A game engine that grows with you
+A story-driven incremental game with idle aspects.

 [![Run on Repl.it](https://repl.it/badge/github/profectus-engine/Profectus)](https://repl.it/github/profectus-engine/Profectus)